Basij: Founding

+Following the Islamic Revolution in 1979, Supreme Leader Ruhollah Khomeini called for the creation of a volunteer militia dedicated to defending the newly established Islamic Republic and promoting the religious principles of the revolution.
+In a proclamation issued on 26 November 1979, he outlined the formation of what would become the Basij, which was officially founded on 30 April 1980.
+Initially, membership was open to Iranian citizens between the ages of 18 and 45.
+In 1981, the Basij was incorporated into the Islamic Revolutionary Guards Corps (IRGC), a move intended to consolidate revolutionary institutions and reduce the potential for inter-service rivalry between the two organizations.

 Iran–Iraq War

-Supreme Leader Ayatollah Ruhollah Khomeini called for the foundation of a youth militia in November 1979, during the Iranian Revolution.
-The Basij was established on 30 April 1980.
-It was open to those above the age of 18 and below the age of 45.

 During the Iran–Iraq War hundreds of thousands volunteered for the Basij, including children as young as 12 and unemployed old men, some in their eighties.
 According to Mehran Riazaty, these volunteers were swept up in Shi'a love of martyrdom and the atmosphere of patriotism of the war mobilization; most often they came from poor, peasant backgrounds.
 They were encouraged through visits to schools and an intensive media campaign.
 During the war, the Revolutionary Guard Corps used Basiji members as a pool from which to draw manpower.
 According to Baqer Moin, the Basij are known for their employment of human wave attacks which cleared minefields or drew the enemy's fire.

 The typical human wave tactic was for Basijis (often very lightly armed and unsupported by artillery or air power) to march forward in straight rows.
 While casualties were high, the tactic often worked when employed against poorly trained members of the Iraqi regular army.

 According to Dilip Hiro, by the spring of 1983 the Basij had trained 2.4 million Iranians in the use of arms and sent 450,000 to the front.
 In 1985 the IRNA put the number of Basijis at 3 million, quoting from Hojjatoleslam Rahmani.
 Tehran Bureau estimates the peak number of Basijis at the front at 100,000 by December 1986.

 According to Radio Liberty, by the end of the Iran-Iraq war, most of the Basijis left the service and were reintegrated back into their lives, often after years of being in the front.
 By 1988, the number of Basij checkpoints dramatically decreased, but the Basij were still enforcing the hijab, arresting women for violating the dress code, and arresting youths for attending mixed gender parties or being in public with unrelated members of the opposite sex.

 In 1988, college Basiji organizations were established on college campuses to fight "Westoxification" and potential student agitation against the government.